How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 2. Herbal Horse Calming Supplements

 The horse calming supplements in this category are herbal-based and may help support a healthier nervous system.
-Key herbal ingredients in herbal horse calmers include valerian, chamomile, hops, vervain, and passion flower.
+Key herbal ingredients in herbal horse calmers include valerian, chamomile, hops, vervain, and passion flowers.

 On average, it can take up to six week for herbal horse calmers to take effect.
 Remember that herbal horse calmers are not approved for competition in rated events.